MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### Is there an app available for the IOS platform?

-Currently, we do not have a native application for the IOS platform, but it is on our product roadmap.
+Currently, we do not have a native application for the IOS platform, but it is ontheproduct roadmap.

-In the meantime, as a workaround, you can convert our existing mobile-optimized web app into an iOS app using [**GoNative**](https://gonative.io/).
+In the meantime, as a workaround, you can converttheexisting mobile-optimized web app into an iOS app using [**GoNative**](https://gonative.io/).

 ### Is there an app available for the Windows platform?